Mssjim/discord-server-mirror/README.md

 Make sure all accounts are joined on both servers and have necessary permissions.

-`nicknames` - A list with custom nicknames to show if `showAuthor` flag is true.
+`nicknames` - A list with custom nicknames to show at message if `showAuthor` flag is true.
 > Usage example
 ```json
 "nicknames": {